venta380/leptidea-popgen/README.md

 ```
 ## Calculating Dxy and fixed positions.
 The function named ‘dxy_window_function’ In house developed python package ‘personal_popgen.py’ was used to calculate DXY.
 This script also outputs the fixed, shared and private polymorphisms.
 The script dxy_populations.py uses the function and allele frequency files to calculate DXY.
+## Results
+The results from the population genetic analysis has been placed in the directory ‘Popgen/results’.
+These files contain values for fst,Dxy,Pi, fixed, shared and private.
+Plots are created using the file Plots.py
 # Reference genome:
 The *Leptidea sinapis* reference genome can be found in the ENA under the accession number SAMEA104168055.
 Download it to use the mapping of population samples.